HendrikDroste/codeaware-rag/README.md

 - [x] Validate questions
 - [x] Generate other metrics (Line, Method, Class based metrics)
 - [x] Compare different embedding models
+- [ ] Create a retriever base class
+- [ ] Custom splitter for code snippets
 - [ ] Extend the RAG system with [tree-sitter](https://tree-sitter.github.io/tree-sitter/) and/or [multispy](https://github.com/microsoft/multilspy)
 - [ ] Use a LLM to generate the dataset for a given repository
 - [ ] Category for questions